 As girls progress through the levels from Daisy to Ambassador, they attain new and higher levels of knowledge and skills, and ultimately a deeper understanding of what it means to be a leader who makes a difference in the world.

 Girl Scouts is open to all girls, grades K-12 who accept the Girl Scout Promise and Law.
-National dues are just $12 a year.
+Dues are just $25/year per girl: national dues are $15 and our council service fee is $10.
 Women and men over 17 can join as adult members.
 The Girl Scouts value diversity and inclusiveness and, therefore, do not discriminate on any basis.

 Founded in 1912 by Juliette Gordon Low, Girl Scouts' membership has grown from 18 members in Savannah, Georgia, to 3.4 million members throughout the United States, including U.S. territories, and in more than 90 countries through USA Girl Scouts Overseas.